aws-samples/eks-workshop-developers/website/docs/eks/python/setup-loadbalancing.md

 :::info

-Classic Load Balancers and Network Load Balancers are not supported on pods running on Fargate.
+Classic Load Balancers are not supported for pods running on Fargate.
+Network Load Balancers are only supported when using the AWS Load Balancer Controller and IP target type mode.

 :::